codio-content/Crunch-Basics/.guides/content/The-Accumulator--INP-and-OUT-fc48.md

 What this really means is that a CPU is incredibly simple, almost stupid!
 In Crunch, the CPU is only able to work with one value, stored in the Accumulator.

 ## Our Example
 In our example on the left our program adds 2 numbers together.
-Let's follow what is going on, step by step by pressing the 'Step' button until the program ends.
+Let's follow what is going on, step by step .
+Press the 'Step' button once to start executing the program.

 The first `INP` instruction prompts the user to enter a number which is then stored in the Accumulator.
-Let input a value of '2'.
+Press the 'Step' button and input a value of '2'.
 Alongside the Accumulator you can see the stack which shows the current instruction.
+The `STA` instruction is show because the `INP` instruction is finished executing.

 ![](.guides/img/io/1.png)

 In order to work with another value, the Accumulator has to be saved to a named memory location or `DAT` with the `STA` instruction.
+Press the 'Step' button to store the Accumulator value in `X`.

 After executing `STA X` the Accumulator value of '2' has been stored in the named memory location `X` at memory address `2000`.

 ![](.guides/img/io/2.png)

-Input a value of '9' for the second `INP` prompt.
+Press the 'Step' button again and input a value of '9' for the second `INP` prompt.
 Do you see how the previous Accumulator value of '2' has been replaced with the new input value of '9'?

 ![](.guides/img/io/3.png)

 `ADD X` instructs the CPU to ADD the value stored in the named memory location `X` at memory address `2000`, to the value stored in the Accumulator resulting in a total of '11'.
+Press the 'Step' button to execute the `ADD` instruction.

 ![](.guides/img/io/4.png)

 The `OUT` instruction tells the CPU to output the value stored in the Accumulator with some additional text `Sum is`.
+Press the 'Step' button to output the Accumulator.

 Lastly the `END` instruction tells the CPU to stop executing the program.
+Press the 'Step' button to execute the `END` instruction and end the program.

 Note: A program's `DAT` commands are automatically moved to the bottom of your program.